LYTzeng/POSD2019f_Assignment/README.md

 And if it cannot run in TA's machine, you will not get any grade.

 # Requirements
- 1.Display the folder structures using wxwidgets.
+ 1. Display the folder structures using wxwidgets.

  ![main page](/image/mainpage.png)

- 2.**Feature 1: Show folder structure with file size.**
+ 2. **Feature 1: Show folder structure with file size.**

  Use the command to choose which folder structure should represent in wxwidgets.